Communicative competence ability. Communicative competence. Communication competencies of a business person

 Techniques for working with people;

 Petrovskaya L.A. draws attention to three aspects of communicative competence.
-Competence in all types of communication consists in achieving three levels of adequacy of partners - communicative, interactive and perceptual.
-Therefore, we can talk about different types of competence in communication.
+Competence in all types of communication lies in achieving three levels of adequacy of partners - communicative, interactive and perceptual.
+Therefore, we can talk about different types of communication competence.

-Petrovskaya L.A. also notes that communicative competence (competence in communication) implies the willingness and ability to build contact at different psychological distances - both distant and close.
+Petrovskaya L.A. also notes that communicative competence (competence in communication) presupposes the readiness and ability to build contact at different psychological distances - both distant and close.
 Difficulties can sometimes be associated with the possession of any one of them and its implementation everywhere, regardless of the nature of the partner and the uniqueness of the situation.
-The author believes that flexibility in an adequate change of psychological positions is one of the essential indicators of competent communication.
+The author believes that flexibility in adequately changing psychological positions is one of the essential indicators of competent communication.

-Ezova S.A. also considers communicative competence in terms of its components.
-She believes that communicative competence includes a person's ability to apply knowledge, skills, personal qualities:
+Ezova S.A. also considers communicative competence from the point of view of its components.
+She believes that communicative competence includes a person’s ability to apply knowledge, skills, personal qualities:

-a) in the construction and transmission of a message (content of communication) through traditional and virtual interaction;
+a) in the construction and transmission of a message (the content of communication) through traditional and virtual interaction;

 b) in building relationships;